Are you experiencing hot flashes and agonizing night sweats? You’re not alone.

 They often occur on the face, head and in the chest, face, followed by reddening, sweat, and sometimes chills.

-Hot flashes can happen during sleep, accompanied by a soaking sweat.
+Hot flashes can happen during sleep, accompanied by excessive sweating.

 Night sweats, on the other hand, are periods characterized by excessive sweating caused by hyperhidrosis.